charltonaustin/toy-problems/euler-problem-038/README.md

 What is the largest 1 to 9 pandigital 9-digit number that can be formed as the concatenated product of an integer with (1,2, ... , n) where n > 1?

+I had some real trouble with this guy.
+So I ended up having to look him up.
+I used some of the analysis from [this](http://www.mathblog.dk/project-euler-38-pandigital-multiplying-fixed-number/) place to come to my solution.

 [Source](https://projecteuler.net/problem=38)

 # Dependencies